chrisrzhou/unified-doc/packages/unified-doc-util-annotate/readme.md

 ```

-Note that the utility also supports annotating text nodes with multiple overlapping annotations as demonstrated in the example below.
-Please check out the [unified-doc-react][unified-doc-react] docs for interactive examples of this behavior!
+The utility also supports overlapping annotations of text nodes as demonstrated in the example below.

 ```js
 // using same tree in the earlier example